tiagoirineu/personal_blog/content/post/2021-12-28-mini-project-1-rat-sightings/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/Evolution of rat sighting per borough-1.png" width="672" />

-We can see that the number of rat sightings raised in almost all boroughs, but has fallen in 2017.
+When compared to 2010, rat sightings increased in almost all boroughs, but has fallen in 2017.

 Brooklyn is the borough with more sightings and Staten Island the one with fewer complaints.